GNUWorldChannel/PayasOS-20.04.1/README.md

 request us access to download it
 via: https://drive.google.com/file/d/1UKf2fZHSWD53P-S5IgKslgXVNp-ewBgY/view?usp=sharing

-This is a VM image, uncompress it, and load it.
+This is a VM image, uncompress and run it.
 Ubuntu 20.04.1 server, installed with IRCU and GNUWORLD.

-ssh port: 22
-Destination ip: check your DCHP and if you want a static one, go /etc/netplan and look the file "static-readme".
+ssh port: 22 Destination ip: check your DCHP and if you want a static one, go /etc/netplan and look the file "static-readme".
 ------------------------------------------
 Users created: